sanpinnawala/torchcor/README.md

                 max_iter=100,                # maximum number of iterations for each CG calculation calculate_AT_RT=True,        # keep track of local activation time (LAT) linear_guess=True,
-                snapshot_interval=1,         # save the soluation after every 1 ms
+                snapshot_interval=1,         # save the solution after every 1 ms
                 verbose=True,
-                result_path="./biventricle") # to folder in which the results are saved
+                result_path="./biventricle") # the folder in which the results are saved
 ```

 ## 📦 Installation